 STEVE BAY, CHIEF OPERATING OFFICER

 As COO, Steve manages Field Operations and Engineering.
-He has over 30 years’ experience as senior executive at equipment manufacturing companies including: Representative Director/EVP at SEN Corporation/Tokyo; Corporate VP Marketing & Technology at Mattson Technology/California; CTO & VP Marketing & Technology at CFM Technologies/Pennsylvania & Tokyo; President at RF Services/California.
+He has over 30 years’ experience as senior executive at equipment manufacturing companies including: Representative Director/EVP at SEN Corporation/Tokyo; Corporate VP Marketing & Technology at Mattson Technology/California; CTO & VP Marketing & Technology at CFM Technologies/Pennsylvania & Tokyo; and President at RF Services/California.

-Steve focuses on mission critical roles in corporations and his experience covers operations, Intellectual Property, complex analysis, technology innovation, safety and contracts.
+Steve focuses on mission critical roles in corporations and his experience covers operations, intellectual property, complex analysis, technology innovation, safety and contracts.